chapel-lang/chapel-blog/content/posts/10myths-part8/index.md

 years ago, we didn't really have worthwhile performance results to speak of, just the belief that we'd designed a language that would be able to achieve them in time.
-To that end, it's been gratifying to be able to reprint the series and to share results where we've successfully delivered on our aspirations.
+To that end, it's been gratifying to be able to reprint the series and share results where we've successfully delivered on our aspirations.

-In gathering those results for publication, it's also been surprising to realize how many of them were still years away when the series was originally published.
+In gathering those results for this series, it's also been surprising to realize how many of them were still years away when the original series was published.
 Our first competitive results for HPCC STREAM Triad—arguably one of the simplest distributed benchmarks—weren't achieved until 2015.
 Our first optimizations enabling massively scalable results for HPCC RA, Arkouda argsort, and Bale Indexgather